pas-audio-server/pas-core/README.md

 ## Does pas contain cool code?

-No. When I wrote the first documented key-logger back in the day I beleived in cool code.
+No. When I wrote the first documented key-logger back in the day I believed in cool code.

 Alas, I am now a gray-beard.